 The World Bank he estimated (and for some time) that even a normal high-speed train track costs between $ 17 million (in China) and $ 56 million (in the US) per kilometer.
 And without putting it all in a huge airtight tube with vacuum pumps and some of the largest and most durable mechanical pressure valves ever built scattered along the track.

 The initial capital cost of an intercontinental supersonic hyperloop system would be epic, no question.
-Once up and running, however, HyperloopTT says it could deliver "aircraft speed at freight costs", bringing people and containers to their destinations in speed and safety.
+Once up and running, however, HyperloopTT says it could provide "aircraft speed at freight costs", bringing people and containers to their destinations in speed and safety.

 HyperPort can be the first step